-1. What VBA stands for?
+1. What does VBA stand for?

 VBA Stands for Visual Basic for Application which is a programming language that helps you to automate almost every activity in Excel.